nlpsl202/svelte-data-table/README.md

 ## svelte-data-table

-A simple but powerful data table in svelte.
+A simple, small, light-weight but powerful data table in svelte.

 ## Usage